schlegelp/CATMAID-to-Blender/README.md

 3. Activate by checking box and 'Save User Setting'

 ######Required Python packages:
 Blender for Windows comes with all necessary Python packages.
-On other systems make sure numpy is installed.
+On other systems make sure numpy and threading is installed.
 The addon will work without numpy but some functions are limited.

 ## Before First Use:
 Open User Preferences, navigate to 'Add-ons' -> 'CATMAIDImport' and change 'CATMAID Server URL' in 'preferences' to your server.